MnAppsNet/PowerChain/README.md

 This script is used to generate the validator nodes for a private proof of authority Ethereum network and a bootnode.
 It will create a "network" folder which will contain a bootnode folder and one folder for each validator.
 In each folder there is a "start.sh" script which starts the node.
 The validator folder will also include a "startSigner.sh" script which starts an external signer (Clef).
 An external signer is used to avoid having to unlock the validator nodes and have then exposed to unwanted JSON-RPC API calls.
-The first validator is getting assigned with 10^20 ETH (They have to be send to the faucet).

 ### pc_CreateAccount
 This script create a normal network node.
 No external signer is needed.